From the desk of Phil Smith, Golf Course Designer

 The course will stretch over 7,150 yards from the tips as a traditional par 72.
 The fairways meander through the natural contours and the greens are merely an extension of each fairway.
 The bunkers will have an informal naturalistic form that enhances the natural look of the site.
-Grassing will begin the spring of 2018 with the final completion and grow-in projected for the summer of 2019.
+Grassing will begin the spring of 2019 with the final completion and grow-in projected for the 2020 golf season.

 I hope you have the opportunity to come witness the progress and maybe you’ll even be able to find some of the 100 holes that got away!

 -Phil Smith, Phil Smith Design

 After 10 years designing with Jack Nicklaus and 14 years working as Tom Weiskopf’s exclusive architect, Phil’s design career has been shaped by two of the top names in golf.
 Drawing inspiration from these two great legends, Phil has had the opportunity to absorb a lifetime’s worth of knowledge while contributing to some of today’s premier golf course developments.
 Phil’s philosophy of design has been shaped by the traditional values of golf.
 Whether designing a new 18 hole course, updating existing features, or restoring a historical classic, Phil’s 25 years of experience designing many of the world’s top golf courses has given him the skill set to meet the real challenges associated with any new golf course design or restoration project.

 To learn more about Phil Smith, visit www.philsmithdesign.net.
 Click here to view his portfolio.